layerml/onboarding-project/tutorial2/README.md

 # Unique name for the featureset which will be used in this project to refer to this featureset
 name: "order_features_tutorial2_new"
-description: "Higher level features about orders based on other order featureset: order_features"
+description: "High level features about orders based on other order featuresets."

 features: